background grid image

 cat result/share/hello.txt

-This is a pretty simple derivation that pipes a string to GNU hello and writes that output to the share directory in the build output.
+This is a pretty basic derivation that pipes a string to GNU hello and writes that output to the share directory in the build output.

 You can also build your own package with Nuenv!
 Here’s an example flake.nix: